 This is a very simple way to give your birds something to relieve the boredom of winter and help them with extra nutrition and calories to keep them warm!

-Unfortunately some of the commercial flock blocks have added sugars which chickens’ don’t need.
+Unfortunately, some of the commercial flock blocks have added sugars that chickens’ don’t need.
 Not only that but they can be expensive- you can easily spend $20 a week on it.

 After a few experiments, I’ve managed to make a good alternative recipe that doesn’t have any added sugars or unnecessary ingredients.

 It is also much cheaper to make your own, and what’s not to like about saving money?